OpenPhysProject/OpenPhys/README.md

 ### Usage
-The content in the repo was generated using https://github.com/yeoman/generator-backbone Since this has already been generated, you should be able to do things like "yo backbone:view name"
+The content in the repo was generated using https://github.com/yeoman/generator-backbone

-Available Generators:

-yo backbone:model blog

-yo backbone:collection blog

-yo backbone:router blog

-yo backbone:view blog

 We Use Grunt to run tasks for testing and building the project "grunt serve"